rueckstiess/mtools/doc/index.rst

 :ref:`mplotqueries`
    visualize log files with different types of plots (requires ``matplotlib``)

-:ref:`mlogvis`
-   creates a self-contained HTML file that shows an interactive visualization in a web browser (as an alternative to ``mplotqueries``)

 :ref:`mlaunch`
    a script to spin up local test environments quickly, including replica sets